Industrial Archaeology Photo Hunt - Urban Exploration quest for Intermediate level adventurers

 5

-Back home, organize photos by location and research building histories using local library archives, historical fire insurance maps, and city permit records.
-Your photos become more valuable when you can date and contextualize what you've captured.
+Organize photos by location and dig into building histories using local library archives, historical fire insurance maps, and city permit records.
+Your field notes—addresses, visible dates, architectural observations—become the bridge between what you saw and what these structures actually were.
+Your documentation gains value when you can date and contextualize it.

 Gear Up for Your Quest